 #3.
 370 Cambie Street – Restored.
 Part of the Flack Building restoration of 2009, and skirting the entire sidewalk along this corner building, 370 Cambie is a great example of a restoration that utilizes the entire available areaway.
 Note that this restoration using new round prisms (fairly unique, historically, for Vancouver) takes into account the sidewalk load restrictions for areaways and sidewalk prisms as laid out by the City’s Engineering Department.

 #4.
 314 Abbott Street – Restored [?]
-I have to admit this sample confuses me.
-Part of the large Woodward’s re-development project (2010), I find this to be an awkward example of sidewalk prisms.
-This small (and, somehow, a little sad) sample is located in an out of the way spot along Abbott street.
+The Woodward’s renovation (2010) included 3 examples of sidewalk prisms: along West Hastings, around the corner at 314 Abbott (listed here), and at 126 W. Cordova.
 According to city records, there used to be a tunnel and several “voids” under the sidewalks on the former Woodward’s retail property.
 Since they were not being used, they were filled in prior to the redevelopment of the property.
-Ostensibly, this example of sidewalk prisms is a historic nod to the property’s former glory, but seems to lack weight or context.
-None the less, it’s worth the stop to see the other sidewalk embellishments nearby.
+Worth the stop to see the other sidewalk embellishments nearby.

 #5.
 18-20 Water Street – Restored.
 The sidewalk prisms in front of the Edwardian era Roberts Building are another great example of a modern restoration in historic Gastown.
 The original four-story plus lower level commercial mixed-use rooming house building dates from 1911 and is in the Vancouver Heritage Register.